If you have coronary artery disease (CAD) and need life insurance, we can help you.

 CT Scan or EBCT Scan – are detailed scans of your arteries to determine extent of damage if any to your heart.

-We do this to find out exactly what condition you have, treatment that may have taken place as well as your current health.
+We do this to find out exactly what condition you have, the treatment received as well as your current health.

 We do this so that we don’t waste your time providing you with unrealistic life insurance quotes.

 We’ll work with you every step of the way to help you get life insurance.

-If your doctor has asked you to have a test performed but you decided to skip that test, life insurance companies will penalize you!
+If your doctor has asked you to have a test performed but you skipped the test, life insurance companies will postpone or decline you.

-How does CAD affect my Life Insurance Rate?
+How does CAD affect Life Insurance?